 - the total number of additional usage reports that will be sent in all the additional PFCP Session Report Request messages (i.e. that will be sent after the PFCP Session Modification/Deletion Response message), by setting this value in the Additional Usage Reports Information IE (see clause 8.2.91).

-In the former case (i.e. if the UP function indicates in the PFCP Session Modification/Deletion Response message that more usage reports will follow), the UP function shall indicate, in one of the additional PFCP Session Report Request message, the total number of additional usage reports to be sent after the PFCP Session Modification/Deletion Response message, by setting this value in the Additional Usage Reports Information IE. In both cases, the UP function may set the AURI flag to 1 in every additional PFCP Session Report Request message but the last one, to indicate that more usage reports will follow.
+In the former case (i.e. if the UP function indicates in the PFCP Session Modification Response message that more usage reports will follow), the UP function shall indicate, in one of the additional PFCP Session Report Request message, the total number of additional usage reports to be sent after the PFCP Session Modification Response message, by setting this value in the Additional Usage Reports Information IE. In both cases, the UP function may set the AURI flag to 1 in every additional PFCP Session Report Request message but the last one, to indicate that more usage reports will follow.